HuskyDG/huskydg.github.io/vmos/geektool/README.md

 > This is not a good hide-root solution but at least we have

-SUHide app is modified version of RootCloak with my custom code that it will prevent apps from detecting su binary
+SUHide app is modified version of RootCloak with extra custom commandthat it will prevent apps from detecting su binary

+To hide root, we need to hide `su` command.
+If we delete `su` command means we remove root access from apps.
+The goal to hide root is that `su` must become invisible for blanklist apps while keep other apps getting root access.

+`su` binary need to move to somewhere else except `/system/bin`, `/system/bin` and `/sbin` because almost app will scan `su` in those folder.
+The chosen folder to place `su` is `/system_root/dev/$random_str` and add it to `PATH`

+Chosen apps in Hidelist will follow this rules:

-`su` binary will be moved to `/system_root/dev/$random_str` and remove `/system_root/dev/$random_str` folder from `PATH` variable of chosen apps
+- `/system_root/dev/$random_str` will be removed from `PATH` variable of chosen apps and app cannot locate where `su` command exist

-These thing can also be hidden: Busybox installed to `/system_roor/dev/$random_str` and Xposed Framework (not sure, except Xposed Installer app)
+- These thing can also be hidden: Busybox installed to `/system_roor/dev/$random_str` and Xposed Framework (not sure, except Xposed Installer app)

 VMOS PRO has many restriction, so there are no way to completely hide root access as **MagiskHide** do